purinewambita/SOC-lab/README.md

 Observation: The system correctly identified the source IP and the frequency of the attempts, providing immediate situational awareness.

 5. Challenges & Troubleshooting
-Connectivity: (Example: Initially, the agent could not reach the manager.
-I diagnosed this as a firewall issue and allowed traffic on port 1514/1515, which resolved the issue.)
+Connectivity: Initially, the agent could not reach the manager.
+I diagnosed this as a firewall issue and allowed traffic on port 1514/1515, which resolved the issue.

-Resource Management: (Example: Adjusted RAM allocation in VirtualBox to ensure the Wazuh Indexer had enough memory to process logs efficiently.)
+Resource Management: Adjusted RAM allocation in VirtualBox to ensure the Wazuh Indexer had enough memory to process logs efficiently.

 6. Conclusion & Future Roadmap
 This lab successfully demonstrated the power of centralized logging and real-time alerting.